← All work

 User Interviews

-6 participants across Business Analysts and MIS students using structured 18-question framework
+6 participants across Business Analysts and MIS students using structured 18-question framework.

 Thematic Analysis

-Identified 3 core themes: automatic flagging, learnability, and visualization needs
+Identified 3 core themes: automatic flagging, learnability, and visualization needs.

 Competitive Analysis

-Evaluated existing solutions and identified gaps in enterprise-grade anomaly detection
+Evaluated existing solutions and identified gaps in enterprise-grade anomaly detection.

 Key User Insights